Connie Stevens: 1980s

 I'm a big star all over the world except in Hollywood.
 I play (nightclubs in) Japan and Hong Kong every Christmas and New Year's...
 I don't have a hit TV show, I don't have a hit record, I don't have a hit movie, but I created something that people still love.
 I invented Cricket.
 There was barely a part written for me.
 Half the time, I said whatever I wanted.
 I was everybody's daughter.
 I was every boy's fantasy girlfriend.
 Girls wanted to be like me.
 That good feeling still exists.
 That's why I'm a big business, with 17 people working for me.
 I may not be the richest woman in the world, but I do okay.
 But Hollywood is a different story...
 There's something wrong when an actress can come off a 'Dynasty' or a 'Falcon Crest' and get a production deal (to star in a mini-series or TV movie) and I can't.

 Stevens had a regular role on the sitcom Starting from Scratch (1988).
 She said at the time, "TV is not my favorite medium; the work is hard, you don't have any life, and I feel like I've already been a champion in it, but the economics of the business is you need momentum to get hot.
 I'm using this to get me into movies."
 The show only lasted one season.

 1990s onwards

-Stevens’ later appearances include Ellen, Love Is All There Is, Baywatch, Clueless, James Dean: Race with Destiny (1997), Returning Mickey Stern, Titus, Wild Card, 8 Simple Rules, Fat Actress, The Wedding Album.
+Stevens’ later appearances include Ellen, Love Is All There Is, Baywatch, Clueless, James Dean: Race with Destiny (1997), Returning Mickey Stern, Titus, Wild Card, 8 Simple Rules, Fat Actress, The Wedding Album, and "Murder, she Wrote".

 In 1997, Stevens wrote, edited, and directed a documentary entitled A Healing, about Red Cross nurses who served during the Vietnam War.
 The following year it won the title of Best Film at the Santa Clarita International Film Festival.
-She also co-wrote and directed the thriller Saving Grace B. Jones (2009); it was shot in Boonville and is based on true events that Steven's witnessed there, as a child.
+She also co-wrote and directed the thriller Saving Grace B. Jones (2009); it was shot in Boonville and is based on true events that Stevens witnessed there, as a child.

 She also was in Double Duty (2009), Just Before I Go (2014), and Search Engines (2016), co-starring daughter Joely Fisher.